Ear mites in dogs: symptoms, treatment and prevention

 Ear mites are small parasites that can infest a dog’s ears.
 They are tiny, spider-like creatures with the scientific name Otodectes cynotis, which are related to spiders and ticks.
 Ear mites in dogs are barely visible to the naked eye, being less than half a millimetre in length.

 Ear mites in dogs are relatively common.
 They live inside and around the ear canals and feed on the skin and wax inside the dog’s ears causing inflammation, irritation and discomfort.
-They live on the surface of the skin and don’t burrow into it as some types of mites do.
+This may end up causing a secondary bacterial or yeast infection.

 Cost of ear mites in dogs